umbraco/UmbracoDocs/Reference/Security/password-reset.md

 ---
-versionFrom: 7.0.0
+versionFrom: 9.0.0
 ---

 # Locking of Users and password reset

-It's impossible to brute force the authentication on the login screen because after `maxInvalidPasswordAttempts` the account of the user will be locked, and until that account is unlocked in the Users section, no attempt will succeed.
+It's impossible to brute force the authentication on the login screen because after `MaxFailedAccessAttemptsBeforeLockout` the account of the user will be locked, and until that account is unlocked in the Users section, no attempt will succeed.

 ## Password reset on login screen

 When you submit the password reset form, an email is sent to the user with a link.
 This link contains a random token for this user that is valid for 24 hours.

-The settings `allowPasswordReset` is documented in the [Umbraco Settings Security Section](../Config/umbracoSettings/index.md#security) and e-mail configuration settings in [Backoffice Login Password Reset Section](../../Getting-Started/Backoffice/Login/index.md#password-reset)
+The settings `AllowPasswordReset` is documented in the [Umbraco Security Settings](../V9-Config/SecuritySettings/) and e-mail configuration settings in [Backoffice Login Password Reset Section](../../Fundamentals/Backoffice/Login/index-v9.md#password-reset)

 ## Password reset of a non-existing user